cilium/community/sig-policy/README.md

 ### Leads

-The Leads are responsible for driving the operations and community initiatives of SIG Community, as well as upholding the [community values](https://github.com/cilium/community/blob/main/VALUES.md).
+The Leads are responsible for driving the operations and initiatives of SIG Policy, as well as upholding the [community values](https://github.com/cilium/community/blob/main/VALUES.md).

 * **[Casey Callendrello]** (@squeed)